LPMB-Lab/developer-resources/README.md

 - Import, change Rig type from Generic to humanoid
 - Tick the "Loop time" option in each animation's import settings

+Animation import sometimes gives an error saying a hip bone is missing.
+If that happens, try changing

 And, of course, since you'll be working with animation a little bit, it's good to get used to Unity's Animator and triggering certain animations via code (usually just Idle -> Walking).